What influences the price, about cheaper wedding photographers, and what you want to consider if you want your wedding photographs to look the part.

 Let’s say you are a cake designer and you work for the best wedding cake designer in Scotland, and you absolutely love cakes and you cannot imagine having a cheap wedding cake at your own wedding.
 You have £1,000 in your wedding budget left, after you booked the venue, bought the dress, paid for the flowers and so on.
 And actually, you do not take many photographs yourself.
 You just want a few lovely wedding photographs after the ceremony and of the cake.
 So you decide you spend £700 on an absolutely amazing cake because you couldn't do without, and the rest is for the photographer.

-Here's what I would do: I would hire an amazing photographer for one hour, to take absolutely stunning photos of you - the bride and groom - and a few family photos after the ceremony, and of your cake.
+Here's what I would do: I would hire an amazing photographer for one hour, to take absolutely stunning photos of you - the couple- and a few family photos after the ceremony, and of your cake.
 This is your most important thing, and that’s absolutely OK.
 There are no rules.
 The photographs you will receive from this one-hour photography will be on a par with the £2,000 per day photographers.
 They will be amazing!

 There are a few absolute gems in among the lower cost wedding photographers.
 There are a few out there who are starting out and they simply need some practice at real weddings and to them it’s more about learning rather than getting paid appropriately.
 If you don’t mind that, then that’s totally OK.
 We all started somewhere and we all needed to get the experience somewhere.

 This is a totally honest review of prices of Edinburgh wedding photographers.
-So if you have found a few photographers online, and they have worked at many top venues in Edinburgh and further afield in Scotland, and you love their photographs and their personality, you can expect the following:
+If you have found a few photographers online, and they have worked at many top venues in Edinburgh and further afield in Scotland, and you love their photographs and their personality, you can expect the following:

 When I looked for our own wedding photographer, I looked at the quality of their photographs first.
 I then had a short-list of three potential photographers.
 I had ear-marked one pretty clearly for our wedding and I was simply hoping they would be available.